Elisa demos 5G remote vehicle controls and architectural 3D on phones

 A third 5G demo isn’t quite as pioneering, but has obvious practical appeal.
 Here, Elisa transmits a live 8K feed of 360-degree drone footage from a Helsinki seashore to a pair of VR glasses in the showroom, illustrating how 5G users will be able to witness particularly high-resolution, wide-angle video footage — either from fixed locations, or moving aerial viewpoints.
 Beyond consumer applications, Elisa suggests that 5G drones will help emergency services perform rescue operations from safe distances.

-Six other 5G demos are on offer at Elisa’s 5G Showroom, including traditional 4G/5G speed tests and live demonstrations, as well as other health and industrial applications.
-The showroom is now open to the public.
+Six other 5G demos are on offer at Elisa’s 5G Showroom, including traditional 4G/5G speed tests and live demonstrations such as a robotic rock-paper-scissors game, as well as other health and industrial applications.
+The showroom is now open to the public here.